 By spending time away from screens and the hustle of daily life, people are able to drop into a more mindful state.
 This increased attention, combined with the manual labor of building fires and setting traps, may help to improve a person’s focus over time.

 When someone focuses on the here and now, it builds a sense of safety and mental calm.
 Patients who are attuned to the task at hand can’t stress about the past or worry about the future.
 The mental concentration that survival skills require helps to bring some people back to the present moment.

 Being surrounded by scenic overlooks and the rhythms of nature can have a significant impact on a person’s mood.
 Wilderness activities may increase positive thoughts for some people.

-When we are outside with an intentional, positive focus, it becomes harder for intrusive thoughts to surface.
+When someone is outside with an intentional, positive focus, it becomes harder for intrusive thoughts to surface.
 If negative thoughts do come up, patients are provided an opportunity to share their feelings in a group session.
-This allows patients to own their feelings, and receive encouragement from both staff and peers.
+This allows patients to own their feelings and receive encouragement from both staff and peers.

 More than 7 million Americans currently suffer from a dual diagnosis.
 This happens when a person has a substance use disorder and a mental health condition at the same time, known as a co-occurring disorder.

 When a person has a mental health condition like anxiety, they suffer from feelings of excessive worry and panic.
 Outdoor-based activities can be an excellent addition to the traditional treatment of co-occurring disorders, as nature is known to create feelings of peace.

 Outside of a clinical setting, people with dual diagnoses have opportunities to practice new skills in a serene environment.
 These wilderness activities may also inspire patients toward a more balanced state of well-being.